Irish arrests in iSpoof anti-fraud operation

 - Published

-Six people have been arested in the Republic of Ireland as part of an international investigation into a global financial scam.
+Six people have been arrested in the Republic of Ireland as part of an international investigation into a global financial scam.

 The investigation involved a website enabling fraudsters to commit a type of cybercrime known as spoofing.